egorkuzn/egorkuzn/README.md

 - Travelling 🏕

 ## Other skills:
-- Reading/writing of assembly code x86-64 or ARM
+- Reading/writing of assembly code x86-64, ARM and AVR microcontrollers
 - Like to solve difficult problems
 - Parallel programming
 - University math/physics knowledge